 where $\overline{\mathcal{M}}_{g,0}(X,d)$ is the moduli space of genus $g$, 0-pointed closed stable maps into $X$ with class $d \in H_2^{\text{eff}}(X;\bZ)$.
-These invariants are in general very difficult to compute due to nontrivial obstruction, but mirror symmetry can be used to compute at least the genus 0 invariants all at once.
+These invariants are in general hard to compute due to nontrivial obstructions, but mirror symmetry can be used to compute (at least) the genus 0 invariants all at once.

 To carry out the computations, one needs a {\em mirror map}